thienqc/capcuu/100 Reference notes/Adult signs and symptoms/Approach to the patient with dizziness - UpToDate.md

 The onset of vertigo and nystagmus with these maneuvers establishes vertigo as the patient's symptom, if the vertiginous sensation is the same as the patient previously experienced.
 The examiner notes features of the symptoms and signs to aid in the distinction between central and peripheral causes of vertigo ([table 3](https://www.uptodate.com/contents/image?imageKey=NEURO%2F73213&topicKey=NEURO%2F5099&source=see_link)) \[[20](https://www.uptodate.com/contents/approach-to-the-patient-with-dizziness/abstract/20)\].

 Other bedside tests of vestibuloocular function are discussed separately.
-(See ["Evaluation of the patient with vertigo", section on 'Other vestibular signs'](https://www.uptodate.com/contents/evaluation-of-the-patient-with-vertigo?sectionName=Other%20vestibular%20signs&topicRef=5099&anchor=H22&source=see_link#H22).)
+(See [[https://www.uptodate.com/contents/evaluation-of-the-patient-with-vertigo?sectionName=Other vestibular signs&topicRef=5099&anchor=H22&source=see_link#H22]].)

 Postural instability — The effects of lesions of the vestibular system upon postural stability are variable, but it is common for patients with vertigo to have difficulty maintaining steady upright posture when walking, standing, and even sitting unsupported, particularly when the symptoms are acute.